jackindisguise/final-fantasy-vii-catalog/src/README.md

 * re-combining dialogue that was split into multiple boxes due to space requirements (and other reasons) in the translated text;
 * adding missing translations.

-The ultimate goal is to have it so that *the text in the English script has the exact same number of "lines" as the text in the Japanese script*.
+The ultimate goal is to have it so that the text in the English script has the exact same number of "lines" as the text in the Japanese script.
 Once all this formatting is done, each line in the English script is attached to the same line in the Japanese script.
 Matching lines is the only important thing.

 The format of the processed text should be thus: